mcgilldinglab/CellAgentChat/README.md

 #### Gene Expression file (Mandatory)

 This is a cell X genes csv or text file.
-This file can contain the unnormalized counts (we provide a preprocessing function to normalize the counts) for each gene or normalized values.
+This file can contain the unnormalized counts (we provide a preprocessing function to normalize the counts) for each gene or normalized values (see [example](https://github.com/mcgilldinglab/CellAgentChat/blob/main/tutorial/gene_expression.csv.zip)).
 Note: the gene/protein ids must be the gene names.

 #### Meta file (Mandatory)

-This is a two column csv or text file indicating the cell type/cluster name that each cell resides in.
+This is a two column csv or text file indicating the cell type/cluster name that each cell resides in (see [example](https://github.com/mcgilldinglab/CellAgentChat/blob/main/tutorial/meta.csv)).
 The first column should be the ```cell``` and the second column should be the ```cell_type```.

 #### Spatial Coordinates file (Optional)

-This is a three column csv or text file that contains the spatial coordinates of each cell determined from spatial transcriptomics data.
+This is a three column csv or text file that contains the spatial coordinates of each cell determined from spatial transcriptomics data (see [example](https://github.com/mcgilldinglab/CellAgentChat/blob/main/tutorial/spatial_coordinates.csv)).
 The first column should be the ```cell``` (matching those in ```meta.txt```).
 The second and third columns should be the ```x``` and ```y``` coordinates, respectively.

 #### Pseudotime file (Optional)